 The researchers found that among all cannabis users, dependent users had 43 percent significantly lower prevalence of NAFLD compared to patients that were not dependent.

-Previous research has found cannabis, particularly the non-psychoactive compound cannabidiol (CBD), to have therapeutic promise for liver disorders.
+Previous research has found cannabis to have therapeutic promise for liver disorders.
 Cannabis has shown to assist in inducing the death of damaging hepatic stellate cells, prevent oxidative stress, and provide anti-inflammatory effects to promote liver health.